Ensembling Off-the-shelf Models for GAN Training: Method

 \subsection{Training Algorithm}

 \lblsec{training} As shown in \refalg{gan_algo}, our final algorithm consists of first training a GAN with standard adversarial loss~\cite{stylegan2, goodfellow2020generative}.
-Given this baseline generator, we search for the best off-the-shelf models using linear classifier test and introduce our proposed loss objective during training.
-In K-progressive strategy, we add the new pretrained model based discriminator after a fixed number of iterations proportional to the number of available real training samples.
-The next pretrained models is added to the snapshot with the best training set FID.
-During training, we perform data augmentation through horizontal flipping and use differentiable augmentation techniques~\cite{stylegan2ada,diffaug}.
-If the linear probe accuracy corresponding to the selected model is above $90\%$, we use one-sided label smoothing~\cite{improvedgan_labelsmoothing} as a regularization.
+Given this baseline generator, we search for the best off-the-shelf models using linear probing and introduce our proposed loss objective during training.
+In the K-progressive strategy, we add the next vision-aided discriminator after training for a fixed number of iterations proportional to the number of available real training samples.
+The new vision-aided discriminator is added to the snapshot with the best training set FID in the previous stage.
+During training, we perform data augmentation through horizontal flipping and use differentiable augmentation techniques~\cite{stylegan2ada,diffaug} and one-sided label smoothing~\cite{improvedgan_labelsmoothing} as a regularization.
 We also observe that only using off-the-shelf models as the discriminator leads to divergence.
 Thus, the benefit is brought by ensembling the original discriminator and the newly added off-the-shelf models.
-We show results with the use of three pretrained models.
-We observe minimal benefit with the progressive addition of next model if the linear probe accuracy is low and worse than the models already in the selected set.
+We show results with the use of three pretrained models and observe minimal benefit with the progressive addition of next model if the linear probe accuracy is low and worse than the models already in the selected set.